ppy/osu-wiki/news/2019-02-22-acknowledging-community-contributors.md

 Never far from the fray, Kaifin's continued assistance in the day-to-day affairs of Project Loved have had an immeasurable impact on its consistency and persistence overall.

-The longevity of an project is built upon the backs of people like Kaifin, and we are very grateful for his continued support.
+The longevity of a project is built upon the backs of people like Kaifin, and we are very grateful for his continued support.

 ### The Captains of Project Loved